 3. Maximilien Robespierre’s French Revolution.

-Robespierre was a highly principled leader, but his actions made him into a tyrant.
-For example, by his use of the guillotine led to the systematic killing of his enemies in order to realize his ideals.
+Specifically, Robespierre was a highly principled leader, but his actions turned him into a tyrant.
+For example, his use of the guillotine led to the systematic killing of his enemies in order to realize his ideals.

 4. Oliver Cromwell’s Military Dictatorship over England.

-Cromwell led the Roundheads in making repressive religious rulings that led to deaths of anyone apposing his rule to include royalty and Catholics.
+Unquestionably, Cromwell led the Roundheads in making repressive religious rulings that led to the deaths of anyone apposing his rule to include royalty and Catholics.

 5. Idi Amin’s Tyranny in Uganda.

-Idi Amin was responsible for the persecution and murder of intellectuals, officers and judges and the brutal destruction of entire villages.
+Idi Amin was responsible for the persecution and murder of intellectuals, officers and judges.
+Further, his tyranny extended to the brutal destruction of entire villages.

 6. The Reign of Ivan the Terrible in Russia.